SrGnis/cataclysm-db/README.md

 The `reprocess_assets.py` script provides functionality to update existing release databases with improved asset classification.
 It automatically scans all game databases in the `db/` directory and applies the latest detection logic for platforms, architectures, graphics, and sounds.

 This tool is particularly useful when you've updated the asset classification logic in `release.py` or want to standardize asset metadata across all collected releases.
 Simply run `python reprocess_assets.py` to update all existing databases with the latest classification algorithms.

+## GitHub Actions Automation

+This repository includes a GitHub Actions workflow that automatically updates the database and creates releases.
+The workflow:

+- **Runs automatically** every Sunday at midnight UTC
+- **Can be triggered manually** with custom parameters
+- **Detects changes** and only creates releases when the database is updated
+- **Manages releases** by replacing the "latest" tag and release with updated data

+### Manual Workflow Triggers

+You can manually trigger the workflow from the GitHub Actions tab with these options:

+1. **Force Release**: Create a release even if no database changes were detected
+2. **Extra Parameters**: Pass additional command-line arguments to the build script

+#### Examples of Extra Parameters:

+- `--verbose` - Enable verbose logging
+- `--fresh dda` - Force fresh rebuild of the "dda" game database
+- `--fresh game1,game2` - Force fresh rebuild of multiple games
+- `--verbose --fresh dda` - Combine multiple parameters

+The workflow will automatically include information about any extra parameters used in the commit message and release notes.

 ## Adding More Games